bradleyburgess/bradley-burgess.com_dev/src/content/blog/what-i-learned-from-building-my-first-csharp-dotnet-project.md

 Building *tsk* taught me more than I expected: not just about C# or CLIs, but about shipping software the right way.
-I went from a blank directory to a tested, documented, versioned, cross-platform release in just a few weeks.
+I went from a blank directory to a tested, documented, versioned, cross-platform release in just a couple weeks.

 I was a little tentative about C# at first, mostly because I thought it was very closely tied to the whole Microsoft ecosystem.
 But with the move to **.NET Core** (now just ".NET"), it's truly cross-platform.
-Developing on Linux in VS Code was very smooth with the **C# Dev Kit** extension.
+Developing on Linux in VS Code was very smooth with the **C# Dev Kit** extension and the `dotnet` SDK.

+I will definitely be back for more.

+---

 Check out the project:
 [https://github.com/bradleyburgess/tsk](https://github.com/bradleyburgess/tsk)